1976 WHA playoffs: (C3) Calgary Cowboys vs. (C2) Quebec Nordiques

 Calgary had gone 5–4–1 against Quebec in their regular season matchups.
 In a shocking upset, the Cowboys prevailed over the Nordiques.
 However, it mostly became known for an infamous brawl during Game 2 that saw eleven ejections, a coach suspended the rest of the series, and criminal matters.
 The incident began when Calgary's Rick Jodzio cross-checked Quebec's Marc Tardif in the head, causing both teams to leave their benches.
 The brawl lasted 20 minutes, and ended only when Quebec police gathered at the players benches and escorted the teams back to their dressing rooms.
 The game resumed following a 20-minute break to allow both teams to cool down, then resumed without eleven players who were ejected from the game.
 The incident caught the attention of Quebec's Solicitor General Fernand Lalonde, who had the incident investigated as a criminal matter.
-Tardif had a concussion and didn't play for the rest of the series.
-Jodzio was suspended indefinitely by the league, and later pleaded guilty in a Quebec court to a charge of assault over the incident.
-Cowboys coach Joe Crozier was suspended for the rest of the series and WHA vice-president of hockey operations Bud Poile (who Quebec had requested be fired) resigned in the wake of the suspensions.
+Tardif had a concussion and didn't play for the rest of the series while the team publicly stated their desire to boycott the rest of the series unless their demands were met: the lifetime suspension of Jodzio, a suspension for Calgary head coach Joe Crozier (who reportedly told Jodzio to "get" Tardif) and the firing of WHA vice-president of hockey operations Bud Poile (who the team felt had a bias against them).
+Jodzio was suspended indefinitely by the league and later pleaded guilty in a Quebec court to a charge of assault over the incident.
+Crozier was suspended for the rest of the series and Poile resigned in the wake of the suspensions.
 Both teams were fined $25,000 while Quebec coach Jean-Guy Gendron was suspended for Game 3 (having stepped on the ice to challenge Crozier to a fight).
 As for the hockey after the brawl, Calgary scored a litany of goals to win Game 2 before Calgary and Quebec then had close victories, but Calgary pulled away with the go-ahead goal in Game 5 by Danny Lawson with five minutes remaining to pull ahead and eliminate Quebec.